nurujjamanpollob/TextParserLib/README.md

 ## Define optionals

 From version 2.0.0, you can define optionals using a <b>(?)</b> before the identifier name.
-You also define a parameter named <b>defVal="Default Value" </b> to define the default value of the identifier.
+You also need to define a parameter named <b>defVal="Default Value" </b> to define the default value of the identifier.

 This library only take optional value, when you do not pass value for the identifier. <br />
 This example shows you how to do it: